-This hokey pokey ice cream recipe deserves a special mention in the history of ice cream.
-After the soldiers returned home from the American Civil War in 1865, it became difficult to find work in most American cities, and many unemployed immigrants living in those cities became ice cream vendors.
+This homemade hokey pokey ice cream recipe deserves a special mention in the history of ice cream.
+After the soldiers had returned home from the American Civil War in 1865, it became difficult to find work in most American cities, so many unemployed immigrants living in those cities became ice cream vendors.

 As in London, England, they were called Hokey Pokey Men because they often shouted Ecco un poco in Italian which means, when loosely translated, "Here's a little piece."

 term "hokey pokey" soon became identified with poor-quality ice creams,